WyriHaximus/php-get-in-packages-composer.json/README.md

 ## GetInPackages::composerWithPath

-Works the same as `GetInPackages::composer_path` but instead of down a full path per item it use that full path for the item as key and the items key and value.
+Works the same as `GetInPackages::composer_path` but instead of down a full path per item it uses that full path for the item as key and the items key and value.
 Handy for scanning a file directory and having the namespace for the root
 present: